eltonching88/ECE2112-PA1/README.md

+# ECE2112 Programming Assignment 1

-# ECE2112-Projects
+# Table of Contents

-# 1. ALPHABET SOUP PROBLEM
+## 1. Alphabet Soup Problem
+'''
 def alphabet_soup(word):
     # Convert to lowercase and sort the list
     letters = list(word.lower())
     letters.sort()
+'''

     # Output as string from list
     new = ""